HongjianLi-InstAAA/sunlight-computation/README.md

 ### Scene
 scene with a camera, sun, control panel and buildings
 ### DurationAnalysis
-analysis on sunlight duration at a given point in the scene
+analysis of sunlight duration at a given point in the scene
 - point analysis
 - grid analysis
-## utility
+## Utility
 toolkit for geometric operation and rendering
 ### CtrlPanel
 the second PApplet window for controllers